sad61/Angular-Project/README.md

 # Angularapp

 A small angular project, that i've been using to develop projects for uni.
+You can open it by clicking on `xesquedele.vercel.app` under the `about` section.

 ## Development server